 Break and Enter is defined in the Criminal Code of Canada as breaking into a place with the intention of committing an offence.
 The ‘break’ does not need to involve actually damaging a door or window.
 All that is required is that it is opened.
 Using a key to open a door could meet the definition of ‘breaking’.
 To complete the ‘enter’ element of the offence any part of a person’s body or the tools that are being used need to just slightly enter.

 The Court takes sentencing for these offences very seriously.
 Whether the break-in was into a residential dwelling or a business makes a significant difference when it comes to sentencing.
 The maximum punishment for breaking and entering into a dwelling can be a life sentence, whereas for breaking and entering into a non-residential property, the maximum sentence is 10 years.

 Defences for break and enter offences often involve challenging how the police identified the defendant.
 Challenging video surveillance and forensic evidence is absolutely key to a defence and a theft lawyer in Toronto like William Jaksa has the experience to effectively defend his clients in Break and Enter related cases.

 POSSESSION OF STOLEN PROPERTY

 The Criminal Code of Canada makes it an offence to possess any property or proceeds from property, knowing that the property was obtained by the commission of an indictable offence.

 The possession of the property may be established in several different ways:

-- The defendant had constructive possession of the property in that it is in possession of another person, or was at particular place, but the defendant still retained control of the property
+- The defendant had constructive possession of the property in that it is in possession of another person or was a particular place, but the defendant still retained control of the property.

 For a Crown to prove possession of property beyond a reasonable doubt, they must establish that the defendant had knowledge the property was obtained by crime and had some measure of control over the property.